Open-/Closed-loop Active Learning for Data-driven Predictive Control: Open-loop Active Learning for Data-driven Modeling

 \section{Open-loop Active Learning for Data-driven Modeling}

-{In this section, we turn to the second problem in Section II.
+{In this section, we turn to the second problem in Section \ref{sec:Problem Formulation}.
 The design of {open-loop active learning} is divided into two different phases, i.e., the phase of formation and the phase of contraction.
 The phase of formation aims to generate $n_h$ data samples and form an ASE with small volume based on them.
 The phase of contraction aims to contract the volume of ASEs by properly designing the input.}

-Lemma \ref{lem:vol_squareC} and Corollary \ref{cor:vol_generalC} indicate that the volume of ASE and the determinant of the data matrix are closely related.
+Lemmas \ref{lem:vol_squareC} and \ref{lem:vol_generalC} indicate that the volume of ASE and the determinant of the data matrix are closely related.
 However, the volume of ASE depends on the unknown system.
-Thus, it is impossible to design a globally optimal input design strategy, which can be demonstrated through the following example.
+Thus, it is challenging to design a globally optimal input design strategy, which is demonstrated through the following example.